modal-labs/synchronicity/README.md

         return await self._connection.run_query(q)
 ```

-In this case, you need something slightly more advanced.
+How do you expose a synchronous interface to this code?
+It's clear we need something slightly more advanced.

 How to use
 ----------

 This library offers a simpler `Synchronizer` class that creates an event loop on a separate thread, and wraps functions/generators/classes so that synchronous execution happens on that thread.
+When you call anything, it will detect if you're running in a synchronous or asynchronous context, and behave correspondingly.
+In the former case, it will return a `Future` object that you can wait (blockingly) on.
+In the latter case, it works just like normal asynchronous code.

 ```python
 from synchronicity import Synchronizer